-Above are a couple of tips and tricks that one is able to adopt and go about to get a pretty decent savings on their daily beverage.
+Above are a couple of tips and tricks that one is able to adapt and go about to get pretty decent savings on their daily beverage.
 You have to identify the reason behind drinking a cup of coffee/tea daily yourself.
-Generally, there are two category of people when it comes to coffee/tea drinking, some may drink it for the caffeine content, keeping them awake and refreshed throughout the day, whereas others would drink it for the status as most celebrities and rich people would have a starbucks on their hand most of the time.
+Generally, there are two categories of people when it comes to coffee/tea drinking, some may drink it for the caffeine content, keeping them awake and refreshed throughout the day, whereas others would drink it for the status as most celebrities and rich people would have a Starbucks on their hand most of the time.

-World renowned celebrity such as Lady Gaga, Katy Perry, Birtney Spears, and Kim Kardashian are just a couple of celebrities who would frequent to starbucks to grab their daily beverage.
-Today, a coffee is the stylish choice of drink and can also be seen as a mandatory object on social media that is instagram worthy.
-By simply searching up under instagram’s hashtags; #COFFEE & #STARBUCKS the amount of posts attributing to coffee and starbucks is insane!
+World-renowned celebrities such as Lady Gaga, Katy Perry, Birtney Spears, and Kim Kardashian are just a couple of celebrities who would frequent to Starbucks to grab their daily beverage.
+Today, coffee is the stylish choice of drink and can also be seen as a mandatory object on social media that is Instagram worthy.
+By simply searching up under Instagram’s hashtags; #COFFEE & #STARBUCKS the number of posts attributing to coffee and Starbucks is insane!

 #Coffee has a total of 93,151,454 posts, and #Starbucks has a total of 31,940,163 posts